The Art Market and The Museum: Ethics and Aesthetics of Institutional Collecting, Display and Patronage from c.1800 to the Present

 University of Edinburgh / National Galleries Scotland

-The theme of the TIAMSA 2020 conference is the historic and contemporary intersections of the art market and museums.
+The theme of the TIAMSA 2021 conference (moved back by one year due to the corona crisis) is the historic and contemporary intersections of the art market and museums.
 The conference will consider both how museums affect the art market and how art market stakeholders, including art dealers, collectors and patrons have, both historically and in more recent years, shaped museum collections and affected exhibition practices – from art dealers like Thomas Agnew, Paul Durand-Ruel or Leo Castelli, to collectors like Sir Richard Wallace, Albert C. Barnes and Gertrude Vanderbilt Whitney, to museum directors such as Hugo von Tschudi at the Berlin National Gallery and Jean Cassou at the Museé National d’Art Moderne in Paris.

 We had a fantastic response to our call for papers and are now in the process of setting up the final programme.
 Given the high quality of submissions, the conference will now be held over three days.
 Many thanks to all who submitted proposals!